-Xing Hu manages the Nonprofits in China Program at the Hauser Institute.
+Xing Hu managed the Nonprofits in China Program at the Hauser Institute.
 She joined the Hauser Center in March 2009 after about three years working with Ashoka: Innovators for the Public in Washington DC.
 She co-founded nonprofit organization Dream Corps in 2004, which recruits, trains and sends Chinese-speaking volunteers to rural areas in China to build libraries for children.
 Xing is originally from China, where she went to college and graduate school, and then worked for three years with the national government of China in Beijing.
 She has also worked briefly with the World Bank in Washington D.C.
 Xing received her BA in English from Beijing Foreign Studies University, Master of Laws in International Politics from Peking University, and Master of Public Policy from Duke University.
+She can be reached at email@example.com.

 William Alford is Henry L. Stimson Professor of Law, Vice Dean for the Graduate Program and International Legal Studies, Director of East Asian Legal Studies, and Chair of Harvard Project on Disability, all at the Harvard Law School.